 We've published a detailed article covering how much data each month you're likely to need for Netflix and similar services, the basic gist of which is: a lot.

-Be aware that unless you fiddle with the settings, Netflix will automatically choose the best resolution stream based on the speed of your connection.
+Unless you fiddle with the settings, Netflix will automatically choose the best resolution stream based on the speed of your connection.
 For most people, this will be an SD or HD stream.

 As an example, if you binge-watch the first season of House of Cards (13 episodes at about 50 minutes each) you will use 65GB of data.